samuelomondi22/newgrocery/README.md

 # Future Work

+* Shopping list feature
-* Researching and building the search feature
+* Store Map feature
-* Researching and building the price and where to buy feedback
-* Research and build the login and sign-up
+* Login and sign-up with user accounts

-# Steps for Django Installation

-* sudo easy_install pip
-* python -m venv venv
-* cd venv
-* sudo pip install Django==3.2.9

-# Steps to run Website
+* Hook up/ create a webscraper for prices or make the crowd sourcing more robust

+# Set up and Running the App Locally

+1. Create your virtual environment inside of the same folder as the .git folder using `python -m venv env`
-* cd to virtual enviroment
+2. Start the virtual enviroment
-* cd grocery
-* python manage.py runserver
-* Click on link to open webiste
+3. Run `pip install Django`
+3. Go into the grocery folder and run `python manage.py runserver`